Evening shadows on the vine verandah

 One of the places we may visit during a painting week at the Watermill, Vernazza is an artist's dream come true for its charm and colors of an old Italian fishing village.

 A sought-after workshop instructor since 2011, she has conducted more than 180 workshops and numerous live demonstrations around the world.
 She has frequently served as a juror in art exhibitions.
 In 2015 she was named an official Ambassador for Winsor & Newton.
 In 2018, she was appointed to the advisory board of the American Watercolor Weekly.
 She is currently a member of National Watercolor Society (signature), American Watercolor Society, North American Watercolor Artists and American Impressionist Society.
+In 2018 and 2019, she was invited to be a faculty member for the Plein Air Convention & Expo, the world's largest plein-air painting event.
 Keiko was born in Kyoto, Japan and currently lives in San Diego, California.
 You can find out more about her at www.ktanabefineart.com.

 "Watercolor painting is a language I have learned to speak to tell my stories of who we are and how we live.
 It is a creative tool to capture the simple truth in our everyday life that may be overlooked but tugs at my heartstrings.
 It is also a vehicle to communicate my artistic vision on the joy of living and the ingenuity of human creations.
 I travel near and far and paint with enthusiasm to celebrate the beauty we all share at this time on this planet."